 Q: What are Quantitative Problem Solving Questions?

-A: Types of questions revolve around Number Operations and Geometric Thinking.
+A: These types of questions revolve around Number Operations and Geometric Thinking.

-Q: What types of questions will be asked on GED® Math Test?
+Q: What types of questions will be asked on the GED® Math Test?

 A: There are five types of questions on the exam:

 Q: What level of Mathematical Reasoning will the GED® Math Test measure?